 In October Mary Waskowiak, RSM, spoke about “Connections: Ever Ancient / Ever New / Always Calling” at the BACAR Conference.
 This seemed a perfect segway for the May Discussion Group.
 Planning the day, a smaller team formulated a plan inviting responses to Joan’s address.
 We knew there was a wealth of material to cover, so outlined the four questions with team members each taking a question for reflection and discussion.

 The time spent in reflection and discussion was rich and reminded of us our deep commitment to the individual charisms embedded in each of our congregations.
 It is also true that this affirmation inspires each of us to continue the Call with renewed energy and focus, particularly as we share compassionate goals.

 On Saturday, January 13, 2018 in the Adobe Wells Home Park Clubhouse in Sunnyvale, Associates and Vowed Members gathered to hear Marilyn Wilson, BVM share re reflections on “Women In the Church: Past, Present & Future” As an example of present day Women in the Church, Penny Donovan, Sinsinawa Associate, shared her spiritual journey and where it has led her.
-At the gathering, the BACAR Board acknowledged the 20 plus years of dedicated involvement of Dolores Nice, Mercy Associate who was one of the founding members of BACAR.

 This is Part 1 of the video: Women in the Church:Past, Present & Future